ropensci-archive/travis/README.md

     ```
     Create a personal access token, make sure that you are signed in as the correct user.
     The suggested description 'travis+tic for <repo>' has been copied to the clipboard.
-    If you use this token only to avoid GitHubts rate limit, you can leave all scopes unchecked.
+    If you use this token only to avoid GitHub's rate limit, you can leave all scopes unchecked.
     Then, copy the new token to the clipboard, it will be detected and applied automatically.
     Please visit https://github.com/settings/tokens/new.
 A browser window will be opened.
     Waiting for PAT to appear on the clipboard.
+    ```

+    After competing all authentications, the process stops here.
+    A browser window will be opened, prompting you to create a new GitHub PAT.
+    At this point, the suggested description for the PAT has been placed in your clipboard, you can hit Ctrl + V (Cmd + V on the Mac) to paste the description in the text box.
+    Leave all checkboxes unchecked, click the green "Generate token" button.
+    The newly created token appears in the browser, click the clipboard icon next to the token to place it on the clipboard.
+    The R process continues:

+    ```
     Detected PAT, clearing clipboard.
     Finished adding private environment variable GITHUB_PAT to <repo> on Travis CI.
     ```

 1. Set or update environment variables on Travis.
-Caution: The secret value passed to this function is captured in the history.
+Caution: The secret value passed to this function is captured in the R history, you may want to review your `.Rhistory` file.

     ```r
     travis_set_var()